 Sony a6000 – Best Entry Level Mirrorless Camera

 Sony’s mirrorless cameras have taken the market by storm and now are extremely popular.
+Sony cameras are known for their small form factor and great image quality.
 People love the a6000’s fast 11 frames per second RAW shooting and great auto focus.
 The Sony a6000 also works great in live view for an easier transition from smartphone shooting.

 The a6000 hits a real sweet spot between price, image quality, and portability.
 It weighs about the same as a bottle of water yet delivers pro-quality photos for easily under $1k.